-Upon completion of this offering, assuming no exercise by the underwriters of their over-allotment option to purchase additional Class A ordinary shares, we will have outstanding ordinary shares, including Class A ordinary shares offered in this offering.
+Upon completion of this offering, assuming no exercise by the underwriter of the over-allotment option to purchase additional Class A ordinary shares, we will have 40,803,546 outstanding ordinary shares, including 3,500,000 Class A ordinary shares offered in this offering.
 All of the Class A ordinary shares sold in this offering will be freely transferable by persons other than our "affiliates" (as that term is defined in Rule 144 under the Securities Act) without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our Class A ordinary shares in the public market could materially adversely affect prevailing market prices of the Class A ordinary shares.

 Prior to this offering, there has been no public market for our ordinary shares.
-We have applied to quote our Class A ordinary shares offered in this offering on the Nasdaq.
+We have applied to list our Class A ordinary shares offered in this offering on the Nasdaq.
 However, we cannot assure you that a regular trading market will develop in our Class A ordinary shares.